Press "Enter" to skip to content

 Per aspera, through difficulty

-While some may think of old timey Kansas and think of the hardships the cowboys and “soiled doves” faced in the “Wild West” from Hays to Dodge City, I can’t help but also consider the historical stain of sundown towns and the impact that era still has on Kansans, especially Black Kansans through generational trauma but also on white Kansans through legacy burdens of racism, aaaand… hello, vicious cycle.
+Speaking of forced removal and racism… Kansas is well known around the globe for its “Old West” and “Wild West” history.
+Many think of the hardships the cowboys and “soiled doves” faced in the “Wild West” from Hays to Dodge City.
+However, when I travel Kansas, I can’t help but also think about the historical stain of sundown towns and the impact that era still has on Kansans, especially Black Kansans through generational trauma but also on white Kansans through legacy burdens of racism, aaaand… hello, vicious cycle.*

 Despite Kansas being on the right side of the Civil War, John Brown wouldn’t have his mural on the wall of our state Capitol if he didn’t fight ferociously for the abolition of slavery in Kansas.
 Ending slavery didn’t undo racism, though, and neither did President Dwight D. Eisenhower (from Abilene, KS) signing the Civil Rights Act of 1957.
 This is why in 1958, Wichita’s NAACP Youth Council held our country’s first successful civil rights sit-in and became catalysts for other groups across the country to do the same.